buzzqw/TUS/OBSS/OBSSv2-eng.md

 **Rarity:** Rare; **Cost:** 2500 gp

-each of the **quiver**' \*\*s three compartments connects to an extradimensional space that allows the quiver to hold numerous items while never weighing more than 1 pound.
+each of the **quiver**' \*\*s three compartments connects to an extradimensional space that allows the quiver to hold numerous items while never weighing more than 0.5 kg.

 The shortest compartment can hold up to 60 arrows, bolts, or similar objects.
 The midsize compartment holds up to 18 javelins or similar objects.
 The longest compartment holds up to 6 long objects, such as bows, quarterstaffs, or spears.
 You can draw any item the quiver contains as if you were drawing it from a regular quiver or scabbard.